 Sell from any one site or area for a period of more than four hours, including time for setup and breakdown of a vending unit.
-After four hours, the vending unit or vendor must move to a new location at least 300 feet away from where he was doing business or cease doing business.
+After four hours, the vending unit or vendor must move to a new location at least 300 feet away from where it was doing business or cease doing business.
 No vendor may return to the same location in any calendar day.
-No vendor shall place any object, sign, or person nor take any action designed to reserve a location for their use.
+No vendor shall place any object, sign, or person, nor take any action designed to reserve a location for his/her use.
 Any such object may be removed and kept as evidence of a violation by any person, who shall promptly surrender it to the police.

-Place his wares other than on one vending unit, whether it be a cart, single table no larger than 96 inches long by 48 inches wide by 72 inches high or display unit similar to a table which shall occupy a space no larger than 32 square feet.
+Place their wares other than on one vending unit, whether it be a cart, single table no larger than 96 inches long by 48 inches wide by 72 inches high, or display unit similar to a table which shall occupy a space no larger than 32 square feet.
 The Borough Clerk may grant an exception to size limits with the advice and consent of the Chief of Police in the case of the sale of certain holiday items sold for limited times during the year.

 Engage in business within 300 feet of any fixed place of business selling substantially similar merchandise; a food vendor shall not operate within 300 feet of a restaurant.